Network Operating Systems and Client Software

 - Configuration and management of network resources

 - Authentication of network client computers and users

 The network operating system is deployed on network servers to enable administrators to manage network resources such as data storage areas, network printers and communication services.
 Because most organisations are increasingly dependant on computing services, and also partly due to the phenomenal growth of the Internet and the World Wide Web, the number of users on a typical enterprise LAN is growing almost daily.
 Keeping track of all these users and the resources they need is becoming increasingly difficult, time consuming and costly.
-One of the most important facilities provided by a network operating system, therefore, is the ability to create and manage user accounts effectively.
-One of the first tasks of the network administrator will be to create a directory services structure and a network file system.
-The network operating system provides the required functionality.
-Other tasks facilitated by the network operating system include the implementation of network security policies, the optimisation of system performance, backing up and restoring data, installing and configuring distributed applications, and monitoring and managing network usage and performance.
-The programs used to implement the required functionality are usually part of the network operating system itself, but may be provided by third-party software vendors.
+One of the most important facilities provided by any network operating system is a set of utilities that allow the administrator to create and manage user accounts effectively.
+One of the network administrator’s first tasks when setting up a network will be to create a directory services structure.
+This involves populating a large, hierarchical database known as the directory services database with information about network users and resources.
+The database holds a list of the resources available to each user, and the privileges granted to each user for each resource.
+The administrator will also need to set up an appropriate network file system.
+The network operating system provides the tools required to carry out these and many other tasks, including the implementation of network security policies, optimising system performance, backing up and restoring data, installing and configuring distributed applications, and monitoring and managing network usage and performance.